SIE practice questioneasyAgency Trades and Commissions

 Why D — Commission

 When acting as an agent, the broker-dealer facilitates the trade between buyer and seller without using its own inventory.
 The firm charges a commission for this service.
-Markups (A) and markdowns (B) are charged when the firm acts as principal (dealer), buying from or selling to the customer from its own inventory.
-The spread (D) is the difference between bid and ask prices.
+Markups and markdowns are charged when the firm acts as principal, and the spread is the difference between bid and ask prices.

 Turn it into reps